-Basically, there is no tax payable on gifts passing between married couples or civil partners on death irrelevant of the value of the gift.
-Therefore, if a person was to set up an IPDI Will Trust, and then their death, if all of their assets were transferred into an IPDI Trust of which their surviving spouse has first call, then no Inheritance Tax is initially payable.
+Basically, there is no tax payable on gifts passing between married couples or civil partners on death irrespective of the value of the gift.
+Therefore, if a person was to set up an IPDI Will Trust and all their assets were transferred into it, of which their surviving spouse has first call, then no Inheritance Tax is initially payable.

 The Trust created within the IPDI Will can contain powers of appointment and advancement for the Trustees so that they will be able to gift money to persons other than the surviving partner.
-This would be to whatever beneficiaries a person likes.
+This can be to any beneficiary.

 Any gift out of the IPDI Trust is deemed to be a gift by the surviving spouse and therefore will not attract Inheritance Tax on first death and so long as the spouse survives for seven years, will not attract Inheritance Tax on second death either.